Jakub Kot

-Jakub Kot (born 19 January 1990) is a Polish ski jumper, and a member of the Polish youth ski jumping team.
+Jakub Kot (born 19 January 1990) is a Polish former ski jumper, and a member of the Polish youth ski jumping team.

 Personal life

 Kot was born in Limanowa, Poland, but raised in Zakopane.
 His father Rafał was a physiotherapist for the Polish ski jumping team.
-Jakub's younger brother Maciej (born 1991) is also a ski jumper.
+Jakub's younger brother, Maciej, is also a ski jumper.
 On 22 October 2016 in Zakopane, he married Joanna Pilch.
-On 17 March 2017 his wife gave birth to their first child, a daughter named Otylia.
-In September 2018 his second daughter was born.
+They have two daughters, born in 2017 and 2018.

 Career

-He is currently in the youth team of Poland.
+He was part of the youth team of Poland.
 He debuted in the Continental Cup in the season 2007/2008.
 He competed at the World Junior Championships 2009 in Štrbské Pleso, where the individual was 20th and won a bronze medal in the normal hill with Polish team – Maciej Kot, Grzegorz Miętus and Andrzej Zapotoczny.
 On 26 March 2013 he won the Polish Championship with the team AZS Zakopane – Krzysztof Miętus, Grzegorz Miętus and his brother Maciej Kot.